Home » Summer » Easy Zucchini Fritters Recipe

 Instructions

-• Grate zucchini on large side of box grater or put in food processor and shred.
+• Grate zucchini on the large side of a box grater, or put in a food processor and shred.

-• Wrap zucchini in a clean dish towel, or cheesecloth and squeeze excess water out (there will be alot of it) This will prevent your fritters from being mushy and what you want is that super crisp crust on the outside!
+• Wrap zucchini in a clean dish towel or cheesecloth and squeeze excess water out (there will be a lot of it).
+This will prevent your fritters from being mushy.

 • Heat olive oil in a medium heavy bottomed pan over medium to medium-high heat.

-• Carefully drop spoonfuls of batter into hot oil, about 2 inches in diameter.
+• Carefully drop scoops of batter into hot oil, about 2 inches in diameter.

 Notes

-* When I make potato pancakes, I always add about a 1/4 tsp of baking powder.
-I didn’t add it here, but if you want a lighter, fluffier fritter add baking powder with the flour.
+• When I make potato pancakes, I add about a 1/4 teaspoon of baking powder.
+I didn’t add it here, but if you want a very fluffy fritter, add baking powder with the flour.

 Nutrition